 - Theft, breaking and entering.

-But, when you do a criminal records check, you generally will not learn if they has had any:
+But, when you do a criminal records check, you generally will not learn if they have had any:

 - Speeding tickets.

 - Lost their driver’s license or license revoked or suspended.

 - Moving violations.